 Recall the old Unix philosophy, where users build tools that do one job and do it well.
 This is similar to the specialization that we expect to happen to parachains on Polkadot.
 On Linux, you can combine and compose these purpose-built tools together to achieve higher order effects using a shell-like bash.
 We anticipate Moonbeam-based smart contracts will provide an analogous “bash-like” environment, where specialized smart contracts and parachain functionality can be composed to achieve higher order goals.

 It may be the case that projects start as one or more Moonbeam smart contracts and migrate over time to be “native applications” — which could be parathreads or parachains in the Polkadot context — if they need more performance or more direct control over their economies.

 Integration with Other Polkadot-Based Chains¶

-The initial scenario we are most interested in will be to allow for the movement of tokens from other chains into Moonbeam-based tokens, such that they can be used within DeFi and other applications on the platform.
-Once their work is done, these assets can then move back, or out to other chains.
+The initial scenario we are most interested in is to allow for the movement of tokens from other chains into Moonbeam-based tokens, such that they can be used within DeFi and other applications on the platform.
+Once their work is done, these assets can then move back or out to other chains.